-In the same period (June 2015), NGA infrastructure availability (VDSL, DOCSIS 3, FTTP) in European Union MS amounted to 70,9% (Figure 6).
+In the same period (June 2015), NGA infrastructure availability (VDSL, DOCSIS 3, FTTP) in European Union MS amounted to 70,9% (Figure 14).
 NGA networks are mostly present in urban areas, while in rural ones NGA availability is only 27.8%, and this mostly through VDSL technology.

-At the beginning, the incumbent operator, HT deployed PON FTTH infrastructure with splitters very close to the end user for 265.000 households - ca 120.000 households has fibre to the home while rest of the households have fibre infrastructure that is almost finished (in front of building).
-Since the utilization of fibre infrastructure was very low, HT stopped with the deployment in 2010.
-In the period from 2010 to 2014, HT haven't done a lot regarding NGA deployment, they built only few street cabinets and reconstruction of copper network was mostly done using FTTN concept (opening a new independent node).
+At the beginning, the incumbent operator, HT deployed PON FTTH infrastructure with splitters very close to the end user for 265,000 households - ca 120,000 households has fibre to the home while the rest of the households has fibre infrastructure that is almost finished (in front of building).
+In the period from 2010 to 2014, HT hasen't done a lot regarding NGA deployment, they built only few street cabinets and reconstruction of copper network was mostly done using FTTN concept (opening a new independent node).
 In 2014, HT started to deploy VDSL equipment at CO locations.
-Last information from HT saying that HT has plans to deploy large number of the street cabinets and that they will continue with deployment of FTTH infrastructure (3 projects are in progress).
-Since HT has planned deployment of the street cabinets they also announced pilot in which Vectoring will be tested.
+Last information from HT say that HT has plans to deploy a large number of the street cabinets and that they will continue with the deployment of FTTH infrastructure (3 projects are in progress).
+Since HT has planned deployment of the street cabinets they also announced a pilot in which Vectoring will be tested.

-In case of alternative operators most of investments in NGA have been done by the biggest alternative operator VIPnet.
-VIPnet (Bnet brand) bought almost all cable operators in market and upgraded the network to DOCSIS 3.x.
-Almost a year ago VIPnet bought Amis, operator that deployed FTTH infrastructure in the capital.
+For the alternative operators, most of the investments in NGA have been done by the biggest alternative operator VIPnet.
+VIPnet (Bnet brand) bought almost all cable operators in the market and upgraded the network to DOCSIS 3.x.
+Almost a year ago VIPnet bought Amis, an operator that deployed FTTH infrastructure in the capital.
 Other investments in NGA which should be mentioned are the investment in FTTB infrastructure.
-First mover was operator Iskon (owned by incumbent HT).
-In March 2016 Iskon announced some tests with G.fast technology and it is expected that G.fast will play an important role in FTTB concept.
+First mover was the operator Iskon (owned by incumbent HT).
+In March 2016 Iskon announced some tests with G.fast technology and it is expected that G.fast will play an important role in the FTTB concept.
 Other investments in NGA infrastructure are mostly done by small local operators and they mostly invest in FTTH infrastructure.